 “It should set the stage in a more realistic fashion than ‘Hotel Rwanda’ so those who attend can understand what happened there,” Scholten said.

 A Rwanda teach-in will be offered beginning at 7 p.m. on Thursday, Sept.
 29, and will also be held in University Center, Room 211.
-Scholten said that Daniel Noren, a French professor in Ferris’ College of Arts and Sciences will speak on the historical and political elements of the genocide, as he was a child of missionaries, and traveled to Rwanda.
+Scholten said that Daniel Noren, a French professor in Ferris’ College of Arts, Sciences and Education will speak on the historical and political elements of the genocide, as he was a child of missionaries, and traveled to Rwanda.
 The other presenter is Will Sartore, the university’s Study Abroad coordinator.

 “Sartore will offer a talk on contemporary Rwandan life,” Scholten said.
 “The country is still trying to heal.
 Communities have had to welcome back perpetrators that once sought to destroy the Tutsis and, at the same time, they try to develop their economy and standard of living.”